JSD6000 delivery 2 2880px

 In January 2014, Sharjah-based Petrofac ordered the Petrofac JSD 6000 deepwater derrick lay vessel, a customised ULSTEIN SOC 5000 design developed by Ulstein Design & Solutions B.V.
 The ship was contracted to the Shanghai Zhenhua Heavy Industries Company (ZPMC) shipyard.
 Petrofac terminated the construction contract with the yard in October 2015.

-The combination of heavy lift and S-Lay capabilities together with J-Lay functionality via a large, off-centre moonpool, allows the vessel to serve deepwater and SURF markets as well as shallow-water EPCI projects.
+The combination of heavy lift, S-Lay capabilities, and J-Lay functionality via a large, off-centre moonpool allows the vessel to serve deepwater and SURF markets and shallow-water EPCI projects.

 The JSD 6000 vessel is the third customised version of the ULSTEIN SOC 5000 design after the 'Seven Borealis' and 'Aegir', both in operation.

 24 April 2018: Petrofac signed an agreement to sell the JSD 6000 deepwater derrick lay vessel project to ZPMC.
-Petrofac will provide technical support for the construction of the vessel.
+Petrofac will provide technical support for the vessel's construction.

 21 October 2020: Assembly of the two half-hull sections

 July 2021: The JSD 6000 is scheduled to complete sea trials and be delivered in early 2022.
-She can carry out J-lay and S-lay pipelay work and install pipelines of 6 to 60 inches in diameter in maximum water depths of 3,000 m.
-The newbuild will also have an accommodation capacity for 399 persons.
+She can carry out J-lay and S-lay pipelay work and install 6 to 60-inch-diameter pipelines in maximum water depths of 3,000 m.
+The new build will also have an accommodation capacity of 399 persons.

 December 2022: The 'JSD6000' commenced sea trial in December 2022.